 Over 10 bookmakers provide Football Accumulator Refund offers, including Ladbrokes, Paddy Power, William Hill, BetVictor, Coral and BetStars.
 They often call the offer 'Acca Insurance'.

 OddsMonkey provide an updated list of every bookmaker and their key terms.

-How Much Can I Earn Per Hour?
+How Much Profit Can I Make?